Sun Ra: Philadelphia phase

-During their third period, beginning in the 1970s, Sun Ra and the Arkestra settled down into a relatively conventional sound, often incorporating swing standards, although their records and concerts were still highly eclectic and energetic, and typically included at least one lengthy, semi-improvised percussion jam.
+During their third period, beginning around 1976, Sun Ra and the Arkestra settled down into a relatively conventional sound, often incorporating swing standards, although their records and concerts were still highly eclectic and energetic, and typically included at least one lengthy, semi-improvised percussion jam.
 Sun Ra was explicitly asserting a continuity with the ignored jazz tradition: "They tried to fool you, now I got to school you, about jazz, about jazz" he chanted in concerts, framing the inclusion of pieces by Fletcher Henderson and Jelly Roll Morton.

 In the 1970s Sun Ra took a liking to the films of Walt Disney.
 He incorporated smatterings of Disney musical numbers into many of his performances from then on.
 In the late 1980s the Arkestra performed a concert at Walt Disney World.
 The Arkestra's version of "Pink Elephants on Parade" is available on Stay Awake, a tribute album of Disney tunes played by various artists and produced by Hal Willner.
 A number of Sun Ra's 1970s concerts are available on CD, but none have received a wide release in comparison to his earlier music.
 In 1978–1980 performances, Sun Ra added a large electronic creation, the Outerspace Visual Communicator, which produced images rather than sounds; this was performed at a keyboard by its inventor, Bill Sebastian.
 During concerts, the OVC usually was positioned at center stage behind the Arkestra while Sebastian sat on stage with the musicians.

 Musicians

 Dozens of musicians—perhaps hundreds—passed through Sun Ra's bands over the years.
-Some stayed with him for decades, while others played on only a few recordings or performances.
+Some stayed with him for decades, whilst others played on only a few recordings or performances.

 Sun Ra was personally responsible for the vast majority of the constant changes in the Arkestra's lineup.
 According to contrabassist Jiunie Booth, a member of the Arkestra, Sun Ra did not confront any musician whose performance he was unsatisfied with.
 Instead, he would simply gather the entire Arkestra minus the offending musician, and skip town—leaving the fired musician stranded.

 The following is a partial list of musical collaborators, and the eras when they played with Sun Ra or the Arkestra: